-Assumption \ref{assump1} is a mild low-rank assumption and can be satisfied even with increasing $K$.
-Assumption \ref{assump3} requires that the centroids of different clusters are well separated and is common in high-dimensional clustering problems.
-It also guarantees the identifiability of the low-rank matrix $\bmu\bl^T$ up to a permutation.
 Assumption \ref{assump4} requires $p/n\to\infty$ and it describes the high-dimensional nature of the problem.
-Below, Theorem \ref{thm2} establishes the minimax lower bound for estimating the mean matrix with regard to the Frobenius norm metric. \begin{theorem} Let $\by = (\bmu^*)(\bl^*)^T + \bE$ with the entries of $\bE$ being independent standard normal random variables.
+Below, Theorem \ref{thm2} establishes the minimax lower bound for estimating the mean matrix with regard to the Frobenius norm. \begin{theorem} Let $\by = (\bmu^*)(\bl^*)^T + \bE$ where each column of $\bE$ is normal random vector with mean zero and covariance matrix $\bSigma^*$.
 Assume Assumptions \ref{assump1}-\ref{assump4} hold.
-If $s\leq p/4$ and $s\log (p/s) = O(s\log p)$, then there exists a constant $C>0$ such that
+If $s\leq p/4$, then there exists a constant $C>0$ such that

-for sufficiently large $n$, where $\E_*$ denotes the expected value with respect to $(\bmu^*,\bl^*)$. \end{theorem}
+for sufficiently large $n$, where $\E_*$ denotes the expected value with respect to $(\bmu^*,\bl^*,\bSigma^*)$. \end{theorem}

+The key challenge in the proof of Theorem \ref{thm2} lies in designing suitable subsets of the parameter space for $(\bmu, \bl)$.
+We construct three parameter subspaces, each essentially fixing $(\bmu)_S$, $S$, and $\bl$, respectively.
+By controlling the Kullback–Leibler diameter and entropy of each subspace, we apply Fano's lemma to derive minimax lower bounds on the convergence rate in each subspace, integrating them to obtain the final minimax lower bound.

-\begin{remark} The minimax lower bound consists of two parts: $s\log p$ and $n\log K$.
+The minimax lower bound consists of two parts: $s\log p$ and $n\log K$.
 The $s\log p$ term describes the logarithmic complexity of selecting $s$ non-zero coordinates among $p$ variables.
-This term appears repeatedly in the minimax rates for high-dimensional problems where sparsity plays an important role, including the sparse normal means problem \citep{10.1214/12-AOS1029} and the sparse linear regression \citep{10.1214/15-AOS1334}.
-The term $n\log K$ comes from the logarithmic complexity of correctly assigning $n$ data points into $K$ clusters and it also appears in the minimax risk for parameter estimation in stochastic block models \citep{ghosh2020posterior}. \end{remark}
+It appears repeatedly in the minimax rates for high-dimensional problems where sparsity plays an important role, including the sparse normal means problem \citep{10.1214/12-AOS1029} and the sparse linear regression \citep{10.1214/15-AOS1334}.
+The term $n\log K$ comes from the logarithmic complexity of assigning $n$ points into $K$ clusters and also appears in the minimax risk for parameter estimation in stochastic block models \citep{ghosh2020posterior}.